Midnighter/r-novice-analysis-viz/_episodes/03-data-visualisation.md

 ~~~
 {: .r}

-We know map timepoint and the optical density to asthetics in a plotting object
+We know map timepoint and the optical density to aesthetics in a plotting object

 ~~~